CHAPTER I: GOALS

 CHAPTER IX: BUDGET AND SOURCE OF RESOURCE

-Article 18: The Budget and source of revenue of EuroCham Cambodia shall derive and originate from:
+Article 18: The budget and source of revenue of EuroCham Cambodia shall derive and originate from:

-• Contributions and fees of members;
+• Contributions and membership fees of members;

 • Grants or donations from local and international organisations; and